BlondeBurrito/hexagonal_pathfinding_astar/README.md

 * The distance between `S` and `O2` is `5`
 * The A-Star score is therefore `5 + 1 = 6`

-We can see that currently the most optimal route is to move from `S` to `O2` - as moving to `O2` has a better A-Star score we interrogate this point first.
+We can see that currently the most optimal route is to move from `S` to `O2` (it has a lower A-Star score) - as moving to `O2` has a better A-Star score we interrogate this point first.

 From `O2` we discover that we can traverse to `E`: